 - DIR: Direct serial.
 The output directly connects to an EFIS or other serial device. - PAS: Passthru.
 The output connects to a COM 2000 before connecting to an EFIS or other serial device.
+This option has become depreciated with new COM 2000's

-3.2.1.5 VOR Calibration (VORC)
+3.4.7 VOR Calibration (VORC)

-The VOR Calibration setting allows for the user to calibrate the VOR settings and has two settings, No and Yes.
+The VOR Calibration allows for the user to calibrate the VOR settings and has two options, No and Yes.
 When initially selected, No will be displayed.
 Calibration of the NAV 2000 VOR is as follows.

-- Have a VOT or VOR calibration device available. - Channel the unit to the selected frequency and verify reception (The CDI will unflag) - If the calibration device has a bearing select, set it to 0. - Rotate the inner left knob to "Yes". - Push the left knob. - After 1 minute, the unit will display either "Cal" indicating a successful calibration or "Err" indicating an error.
+- Have a certified and calibrated VOT or VOR calibration device available. - Channel the unit to the selected frequency (108.00 MHz for a VOT) and verify reception (The CDI will unflag) - If the calibration device has a bearing select, set it to 0. - Rotate the inner left knob (Vol) to "Yes". - Push the left knob (ON/OFF). - After 1 minute, the unit will display either "Cal" indicating a successful calibration or "Err" indicating an error.